Use the Applications page to edit existing SAML applications.

 - Signon URL: The URL to which the application requests

 that the end user be redirected to sign on.
 Note:

 If you created this application using the Application Catalog page, you’ll have the option to enable advanced configuration options.
 Click the Enable Advanced Configuration button.
 This option gives you access to all application settings on the Configuration tab.

 The Assertion Consumer Service URLs.
 You must specify at least one URL, and the first URL in the list is used as the default.

 If you are using a custom domain, you can toggle the view between the custom and original URLs.
 The original and custom URLs will continue to work.

-The certificate that confirms that requests, responses, and assertions actually came from the identity provider.
+The certificate that confirms that requests, responses, and assertions actually came from the service provider.

-Select the appropriate certificate from the list of available certificates.
+Select the appropriate certificate from the list of available RSA or EC certificates.
 To add a certificate, see Adding a certificate and key pair.

 Select whether to sign assertions, responses, or assertions and responses.

 Select the algorithm to be used for signing metadata.
 If you selected an RSA signing certificate, the options are RSA_SHA256, RSA_SHA384, and RSA_SHA512.
 If you selected an EC signing certificate, the options are SHA256_ECDSA, SHA384_ECDSA, and SHA512_ECDSA.